 Once upon a time the Yoke fitting, also known as A-Clamp or International fitting, was the regulator fitting of choice until along came a European standard connection type called DIN (short for Deutsche Industrie Norm) which offered improved safety and an option for increased cylinder pressure.

 So which is better?
 Is DIN safer?
 What if you do the majority of your diving in Europe with DIN but holiday somewhere that uses Yoke or vice versa?
 All are valid questions when deciding what regulator fitting is right for you.
+Check out our video or read on for more details.

 The Yoke connection uses a clamp type mounting which places an 'A' shaped frame over the cylinder valve and is tightened into place by a screw at the end of the A frame that pushes the first stage into the sealing o-ring on the cylinder valve face.
 This type of connection can only be used up to a pressure of 232 Bar.

 DIN fittings work differently in that the o-ring is fitted to the regulator rather than the cylinder valve and the male thread screw into the cylinder valve to securely capture the o-ring.
-DIN fittings are available in three variants but generally only find two variants when it comes to picking a regulator.
+DIN fittings are available in three variants, but generally only find two variants when it comes to picking a regulator.
 DIN regulators are typically fitted with an M25 300 bar connection as it will fit both 232 bar and 300 bar cylinder valves and negates the need for manufacturers to produce, test and market an extra model for each regulator.
 The other variant is a dedicated nitrox regulator which uses an M26 thread so is not compatible with standard M25 DIN cylinder valves.

-The difference between 232 and 300 Bar DIN fittings is the number of threads with 300 bar having a few extra to support the extra pressure and prevent 232 bar rated connections being used in a 300 bar cylinder.
-A 300 bar regulator will seal correctly in both a 232 bar and 300 bar cylinder valve but a 232 bar regulator will only work in the 232 bar valve.
+The difference between 232 and 300 Bar DIN fittings is the number of threads, with 300 bar having a few extra to support the extra pressure and prevent 232 bar rated connections being used in a 300 bar cylinder.
+A 300 bar regulator will seal correctly in both a 232 bar and 300 bar cylinder valves, but a 232 bar regulator will only work in the 232 bar valve.

 There are five main reasons for opting for DIN over Yoke: